Street food super stars

 What might your submission look like?

-- A video showing an explanation of the design, any research that has been done and any specific problems the design solves
+- A video showing an explanation of the recipe/dish, any research that has been done and any specific problems the design solves

 - Pictures – either hand drawn or digital

-- An advertisement or pitch of the final design
+- An advertisement or pitch of the final dish

 - A PowerPoint or Prezi Presentation